-You or your Dependent must cooperate fully with the Plan in asserting its right to recover overpayments.
+You or your Dependent must cooperate fully with the plan in asserting its right to recover overpayments.

 Note: Be sure to notify Human Resources right away of any change that terminates health plan eligibility for a Dependent.
-If you fail to provide timely notice, you may be liable to reimburse the Plan for claims paid on this ineligible Dependent.
+If you fail to provide timely notice, you may be liable to reimburse the plan for claims paid on this ineligible Dependent.

-The Plan has the right to reduce any future benefit payments made to or on behalf of you or your Dependents by the amount of the overpayment.
-The Plan has the right to seek recovery of any overpayment by any means legally available, including litigation.
+The plan has the right to reduce any future benefit payments made to or on behalf of you or your Dependents by the amount of the overpayment.